Promoting Teen Social Skills

 I want to emphasize that SDARI and “structured learning” are far from the only approaches that can be used to promote social skills.
 The take away from our program is that teens differ in how they respond to different interventions.
 It’s also important to assess each individual’s interests and match those to the intervention that best “fits.”

-Our ongoing research, which you can learn more about here and here, focuses on identifying which subsets of teenagers respond best to which elements of the intervention.
+Our ongoing research focuses on identifying which subsets of teenagers respond best to which elements of the intervention.
 Ultimately, we’d like to build evidence-based interventions that are also tailored to individual needs and characteristics.

 For now, I would encourage parents to look closely at the content and structure of their teenager’s social skills programs and think about ways in which the program may or may not be a good match for their child.
 Think about the things that matter to your child.
 Talk to your therapist, counselor or group leader about how to tailor the program to your child’s needs.
 If your child is not responding to a social skills program, don’t give up.
 It may be that a different approach might work better for him.

 Editor’s note: Autism Speaks has and is supporting a number of studies involving adolescents with autism.
-You can explore these and other Autism Speaks studies using our website’s grant search.
+You can explore these and other Autism Speaks studies using our Autism Speaks grant search.

 Got more questions?
 Send them to GotQuestions@autismspeaks.org.